-This blog post is the first in a two-part series from Dr. Braaten entitled Bright Kids Who Can’t Keep Up.
-The next article in the series is, “Coping With Slow Processing Speed At Home And At School.”
+This post is the first in a multi-part series from Dr. Braaten entitled Bright Kids Who Can’t Keep Up.

 The number of professionals available to conduct evaluations of children can be quite overwhelming.
 Psychologists, psychiatrists, social workers, educational consultants, counselors, and neuropsychologists are only a partial list of the professionals who can be helpful when you’re seeking more information about your child’s development.